dashakash86/how-consumers-buy/README.md

 # how-consumers-buy
-data wrangling and modeling in R for business insights for a leading retail grocery chain
+Data Import, Transformation, Wrangling, and Analysis to help a major retail chain understand their customers better